faassen/secretweblog_zola/content/posts/a-history-of-python-packaging.md

 tags = ["python", "packaging"]
 +++

-# A history of Python packaging

 ## Introduction

 Earlier this year I was at PyCon in the US.
-I had an interesting experience there: people were talking about the *problem* of packaging and distributing Python libraries.
+I had an interesting experience there: people were talking about the _problem_ of packaging and distributing Python libraries.
 People had the impression that this was an urgent problem that hadn't been solved yet.
 I detected a vibe asking for the Python core developers to please come and solve our